The 40 Day Challenge Part 1: Run From

 1. Starve: Stop All Pornography and Fantasy

 This advice feels to many like a catch-22.
 “You tell me I’ve killed my willpower by looking at porn.
 So now the way to increase my willpower is by willing myself not to look at porn.
-How does that work?”
-Isn’t that like telling the alcoholic to “just stop it”?
+How does that work?
+Isn’t that like telling the alcoholic to ‘just stop it’”?

 But when you understand how the brain can change, you can avoid porn and fantasy knowing that real change is possible.
 Hypofrontality can be cured.
 Change is built into the very fabric of our brains.
 Change is exactly what our brains are designed to do.
-When this person abstains from porn, he thinks, “Okay, this really stinks for now.
+When this person abstains from porn, they think, “Okay, this really stinks for now.
 I feel terrible.
 But I will not always feel this way.
 In fact, I aim to reclaim my brain so I can experience real, lasting pleasure again.”

 Here are some helpful tips for avoiding pornography: